-- 3. Secure adequate recording space, book equipment (if necessary), and schedule any guests you want to feature.
-When planning a recording session, expect the process to take twice as long as the finished episode length to allow for errors and redos, technical hiccups, and getting comfortable with the microphone. - 4.
-Prepare a script, interview questions, or otherwise draft your episode.
-Plan well to maximize recording time and minimize editing time. - 5.
-Record your episode content.
-All original audio should be saved as spokenweb\origin\yourname\date and stored as .wav files in the Original Audio Google Drive folder. - 6.
-Install Hindenburg audio editor software on your computer.
+3. Secure adequate recording space, book equipment (if necessary), and schedule any guests you want to feature.
+When planning a recording session, expect the process to take twice as long as the finished episode length to allow for errors and redos, technical hiccups, and getting comfortable with the microphone.

+4. Prepare a script, interview questions, or otherwise draft your episode.
+Plan well to maximize recording time and minimize editing time.

+5. Document "Making-of" and archival photos and/or video for episode promotion and social media and upload to the Episode Photos + Add.
+Media Google Drive folder.

+6. Record your episode content.
+All original audio should be saved as spokenweb_origin_yourname_date.wav and stored as .wav files in the Original Audio Google Drive folder.

+7. Install Hindenburg audio editor software on your computer.
 Talk to the SpokenWeb lead at your institution about getting a Hindenburg license.
-For Hindenburg tutorials, visit https://hindenburg.com/support/tutorials - 7.
-Open the template episode file in Hindenburg.
-You will see elements like the theme song are already in place. - 8.
-Import your audio into the template and save the new file as spokenweb\episode\yourname\date.
-Working files should be saved as Hindenburg files and uploaded to the Hindenburg Files Google Drive folder. - 9.
-Place your content in the appropriate order based on the structure provided and your own vision for the episode.
-Edit the file until you are satisfied.
-Expect editing to take at least three times as long as the length of the finished episode-longer if you're still learning. - 10.
-Create a description of the episode, including notes regarding citations, credits, or acknowledgements, which will be posted alongside the episode (for an example, see p.
+For Hindenburg tutorials, visit https://hindenburg.com/support/tutorials

+8. Open the template episode file in Hindenburg.

+9. Import your audio into the template and save the new file as spokenweb_episode_yourname_date.nhsx.
+Working files should be saved as Hindenburg files and uploaded to the Hindenburg Files Google Drive folder.
+Ensure that you upload both the .nhsx file and the automatically-created folder that accompanies it.

+10. Edit the file until you are satisfied.
+Expect editing to take at least three times as long as the length of the finished episode-longer if you're still learning.

+11. Create a description of the episode, including notes regarding citations, credits, or acknowledgements, which will be posted alongside the episode (for an example, see p.
 4).
-Save the file as spokenweb\desc\yourname\date and
+Save the file as spokenweb_desc_yourname_date and upload it as a Word document (.doc, .docx) to the Episode